timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-06-29
+# Objectives for Today 2022-07-03

-- Digging into nightly build failures.
+- Digging into nightly build failures on Windows that should get fixed.
-- Upgrading lots of projects to VS2022.
+- Business Review of June 2022
-- Brainstorming what comes next.
+- Brainstorming/announcing what comes next, roadmap for second half of 2022
 - MAYBE studio setup and shooting of 3 YouTube videos.